koyomdev21/super-to-do/README.md

 ## Getting Started

 This project is mainly focusing on the implementation of riverpod state management package with the most basic UI.
-There will be UI update with animation in the near future.
+Thus, the API used is just a stubbed from MockLab.
+Register features is not implemented.
+To login, always use 'abc@gmail.com' as email, 'password' as password as they are stubbed API.
+There will be major UI update with animation in the near future.

 Packages used in this project:
   - flutter riverpod: to handle the state of the apps and caching strategy.